C0ffeeCode/typst-dhbw-technik-template/template.typ

 	// Does the document require a Confidentiality Clause?
 	confidentiality_clause: false,
+	// List of additional files/chapters to place between title page and table of contents
+	additional_preamble: (),

 	// Path to your bibliography file
 	// You may use `.yml` for Hayagriva format